papermoonio/papermoonio.github.io/papermoon-docs/style-guide/key-resources/templates/wormhole/build-pages.md

 - Testnet tokens or wallets
 - Authentication and authorization information such as API or private keys

-Wherever possible, link the user to a resource to help them complete a prerequisite.
-This can include outside documentation, relevant Learn pages, token faucets, and similar.
+Whenever possible, link the user to a resource that will help them complete a prerequisite, such as outside documentation, relevant Learn pages, or token faucets.

 Example - see the following for an example of a quality prerequisites section: